-Retail natural gas revenues increased \$35.6 million due to an increase in volumes (increased revenues \$28.8 million) and higher retail rates (increased revenues \$6.8 million).
-We sold more retail natural gas in the first half of 2011 as compared to first half of 2010 primarily due to colder weather.
-Compared to 2010, residential natural gas use per customer increased 16 percent and commercial use per customer increased 19 percent.
-The increase in retail rates reflects purchased gas adjustments, as well as general rate increases.
+Retail natural gas revenues decreased \$15.6 million primarily due to a decrease in volumes (decreased revenues \$15.0 million) and partially due to slightly lower retail rates (decreased revenues \$0.6 million).
+We sold less retail natural gas in the first half of 2012 as compared to the first half of 2011 primarily due to warmer weather.
+Compared to the first half of 2011, residential and commercial natural gas use per customer decreased 8 percent.

-Wholesale natural gas revenues decreased \$9.5 million due to a decrease in prices (decreased revenues \$10.2 million), partially offset by an increase in volumes (increased revenues \$0.7 million).
-Wholesale sales reflect the sale of natural gas in excess of load requirements as part of the natural gas procurement and resource optimization process.
-Additionally, we engage in optimization of available interstate pipeline transportation and storage capacity through wholesale purchases and sales of natural gas.
-In the first half of 2011, \$27.9 million of these sales were made to our electric generation operations and are reflected as intracompany revenues and resource costs.
+Wholesale natural gas revenues decreased \$21.2 million due to a decrease in prices (decreased revenues \$38.3 million), partially offset by an increase in volumes (increased revenues \$17.1 million).
+We plan for sufficient natural gas capacity to serve our retail customers on a theoretical peak day.
+As such, on nonpeak days we generally have more pipeline and storage capacity than what is needed.
+We engage in optimization of available interstate pipeline transportation and storage capacity through wholesale purchases and sales of natural gas to generate economic value that offsets net natural gas costs.
+We hedge against expected natural gas volumes with forward purchases.
+In some situations, customer demand is below the amount hedged and we sell natural gas in excess of load requirements.
+In the first half of 2012, \$21.1 million of these sales were made to our electric generation operations and are included as intracompany revenues and resource costs.
+In the first half of 2011, \$27.9 million of these sales were made to our electric generation operations.
 Differences between revenues and costs from sales of resources in excess of retail load requirements and from resource optimization are accounted for through the PGA mechanisms.